project-koku/koku/docs/source/aws_provider.rst

 #.
 Browse to the *Policies* tab.
 #.
 Choose *Create Policy*.
 #.
-Select the *JSON* tab and past the following JSON policy into the editor replacing *bucket_name* with the S3 bucket that was configured in the `Configuring an Amazon Account for Cost & Usage Reporting`_ section.
+Select the *JSON* tab and paste the following JSON policy into the editor replacing *bucket_name* with the S3 bucket that was configured in the `Configuring an Amazon Account for Cost & Usage Reporting`_ section.
 #.
 Including Action `iam:ListAccountAliases` will allow Koku to display the AWS account alias rather than the account id.